JasonQiu1/CellSociety/doc/DESIGN_PLAN.md

 In addition to the Use Cases below, write at least two Use Cases per person to further test your design (they should be based on features given in the assignment specification, but should include more details to make them concrete to a specific scenario).
 Then, include the Java psuedocode needed to complete all the Use Cases to help validate and make your design plan more concrete.

-Apply the rules to a middle cell: set the next state of a cell to dead by counting its number of neighbors using the Game of Life rules for a cell in the middle (i.e., with all its neighbors)
+Apply the rules to a middle cell: set the next state of a cell to dead by counting its number of neighbors using the cellsociety.Game of Life rules for a cell in the middle (i.e., with all its neighbors)
-The class Game calls the method gridUpdate() in the Class Grid, when it reaches this cell it will send the array as parameters to the RuleSet Class.
+The class cellsociety.Game calls the method gridUpdate() in the Class Grid, when it reaches this cell it will send the array as parameters to the RuleSet Class.
 The RuleSet Class will determine what the state for this cell should be on the next iteration along with the other cells.
 The array for the next iteration will get returned to the Grid Class.
 The grid class will go through the rest of the cells and then apply the update.
-Apply the rules to an edge cell: set the next state of a cell to live by counting its number of neighbors using the Game of Life rules for a cell on the edge (i.e., with some of its neighbors missing)
+Apply the rules to an edge cell: set the next state of a cell to live by counting its number of neighbors using the cellsociety.Game of Life rules for a cell on the edge (i.e., with some of its neighbors missing)
 This is the same as the previous with special considerations.
 Move to the next generation: update all cells in a simulation from their current state to their next state and display the result graphically
 The RuleSet Class will determine what the state for the cells should be in the next.
 The 2d array of the next state will get returned to the Grid Class.
 The grid class will go through the array and then apply the update.
 Then the grid drawer class will update the graphical grid on each step.